 With an emphasis on fit, simplicity and fabric, FELLA celebrates the female form with premium swimwear that enhances and endures.
 Informed by the body and influenced by art, life and the world, FELLA’s designs blend retro nostalgia with crisp, clean lines.

 If you have a penchant for colour and print, Triangl is your ticket.
 Stringy styles that cover the bare minimum, balconettes, and high-waisted bottoms, for those wanting to bring colour into their swim wardrobes, Triangl is a one-stop-shop.
 You'll be hard pressed not to find a fun style with Triangl.

 An Australian swim staple for over 20 years, Jets is a constant for many.
 Offering design-led innovation, attention to detail & quality craftsmanship, sophisticated and effortless pieces arrive to make the modern woman look and feel their best season after season.
 Sleek and timeless in design, Jets is the most reliable out there for quality and streamlined pieces.

-Another non-exclusively swimwear brand, Christopher Esber's eponymous label has branched into swimwear that takes cues from his bikini-tie inspired ready to wear pieces.
+Another non-exclusively swimwear brand, Christopher Esber's eponymous label has branched into swimwear that takes cues from his bikini-tie inspired ready-to-wear pieces.
 Elevated beachwear intended to melt into your wardrobe.

 11. Erth Swim